-Any protection function can be blocked with internal and external signals using the block matrix (5.4.2 Blocking matrix).
-Internal signals are for example logic outputs and start and trip signals from other stages and external signals are for example digital and virtual inputs as well as GOOSE signals.
+Any protection function, except for arc flash detection, can be blocked with internal and external signals using the block matrix (5.4.2 Blocking matrix).
+Internal signals are for example logic outputs and start and trip signals from other stages and external signals are for example digital and virtual inputs.